 Medical professions are typically regarded with great awe and fascination.
 In most countries, becoming a doctor is the highest form of academic achievement and it is a source of great pride for individuals and their families.
-However, in America, it takes anywhere from 11-16 years to become a doctor.
+In America, it takes anywhere from 11-16 years to become a doctor.
 Some would argue that such a level of training and education is necessary.
 They are also fairly compensated for their efforts.
 Others would disagree by showing how places like India and Europe have significantly fewer training requirements but still produce capable and adept doctors.
 Why do people have such contrasting views on the topic and why is doctorhood in America so fiercely debated?

 Yes, medical education and medical training requirements are too excessive.